Bush: Sports Minister, public outcry deserve credit for Ato deportation approval

-West Bay North MLA Bernie Bush says both the Sports Minister Juliana O’Connor-Connolly should take solace in cabinet’s recent approval of issuance for deportation of former track and field coach Ato Stephens.
+West Bay North MLA Bernie Bush says both the public and Sports Minister Hon.
+Juliana O’Connor-Connolly should take solace in Cabinet’s recent approval of issuance for deportation of former track and field coach Ato Stephens.

 “She’s a former teacher, former athlete, former coach and shes also a lawyer.
 I didn’t see this happening for much longer but the public made the government know what they thought.”